learningequality/kolibri-docs/docs/manage/facilities.rst

 				Add the network address of the device manually.

 #. **Select facility**.
-If there several facilities on the source device, select the one you want to import.
+If there are several facilities on the source device, select the one you want to import.

   	.. figure:: /img/select-facility-to-import.png
 	   :alt: